abbyhong8/Weekly-Planner/README.md

 * As a user, I want to be able to check the completion of each task
 * As a user, I want to be able to view the list of tasks on one day
-* As a user, I want to be able to delete a task from one day 8 As a user, I want to be able to start a new week
+* As a user, I want to be able to delete a task from one day
+* As a user, I want to be able to start a new week
+* As a user, I want to be able to check the total incomplete tasks